simeononsecurity/simeononsecurity.ch/content/red-team-course/fortifying-access-and-operator-discipline/index.en.md

 4. Which habits keep your footprint small?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Operator Discipline Matters

+Redundancy protects an authorized operation from one failed host, but every extra implant adds evidence and cleanup work.
+Older tradecraft favored many callbacks, while modern operations use a small access graph with owners, expiration times, and health checks.
+A range exercise with two controlled paths demonstrates failover without excess persistence. **Expire unused access on schedule.**

+______

 ## Common Mistakes